AbhijeetRathi12/Deep-VIO/README.md

 ```bash
 python Code/Test_VIO.py --BasePath ./Data --CheckPointPath ./Checkpoints_Visual_Inertial --MiniBatchSize 15 --LoadCheckPoint 0
 ```
-... __Arguments__
+### Arguments

-    ..* --BasePath: Base path of images and data
+- `--BasePath`: Base path of images and data
-    ..* --CheckPointPath: Path to save checkpoints
+- `--CheckPointPath`: Path to save checkpoints
-    ..* --MiniBatchSize: Size of the minibatch
+- `--MiniBatchSize`: Size of the minibatch
-    ..* --LoadCheckPoint: Load model from latest checkpoint
+- `--LoadCheckPoint`: Load model from latest checkpoint

 ## Results
 After training, the loss metrics are plotted and saved in the checkpoint path.
 The plots show the training and validation loss over iterations and epochs.